yeti-switch/yeti-web/README.md

 Then create `config/yeti_web.yml`, example is `config/yeti_web.yml.distr`.

+To disable the creation of new versions via paper_trail for some model please fill the array under key `versioning_disable_for_models` in the `config/yeti_web.yml`

 Сreate `config/policy_roles.yml`, example is `config/policy_roles.yml.distr`,
 or disable policy feature by changing following lines in `config/yeti_web.yml`:

-Then create configuration file for Paper Trail `config/audit.yml`, example is `config/audit.yml.distr`.
-Paper trail is enabled by default even if the class is not declared in the config or config is missing.

 ```yaml
 role_policy: